Seahawks QB Russell Wilson wins NFL’s Man of the Year award

 Russell Wilson didn’t get his first MVP vote when the NFL announced its season awards Saturday night.

-But Wilson got an honor he may value even more, taking the NFL’s Man of the Year trophy during the league’s official awards ceremony.
+But Wilson got an honor he may value even more, taking the NFL’s Walter Payton Man of the Year award during the league’s official awards ceremony.

 Wilson is only the second Seahawk to win the award.
 Hall of Fame receiver Steve Largent won it in 1988.
 Wilson won the trophy after being nominated for the second time.
 He was also nominated in 2014.